Open Source Cybersecurity Tools You Need to Know About in 2024

 Wireshark:

-Overview and Key Features: Wireshark is a powerful network protocol analyzer that allows you to capture and interactively browse the traffic running on a computer network.
+Overview and Key Features: Wireshark is a powerful network protocol analyzer that lets you capture and interactively browse the traffic on a computer network.
 Key features include deep inspection of hundreds of protocols, live capture and offline analysis, and rich VoIP analysis.

 Use Cases and Applications: Wireshark is used for network troubleshooting, analysis, software and protocol development, and education.